My thoughts about opioid therapy

 Unfortunately, there isn’t a crystal ball when it comes to pain treatment.
 There's no way of knowing how a patient will respond to any specific type of therapy.
 And tapering can be hard.
 Chronic pain patients can be weary of tapering opioids for fear of increased pain and the general fear of the unknown.

-It’s important for patients to accept the possibility of worse pain and other symptoms during a taper.
+Patients need to accept the possibility of worse pain and other symptoms during a taper.
 It’s also important for providers to remember to treat the entire person in pain and not just manage the taper.

 The use of opioids is a shared provider-patient decision based on risk and reward including the history and needs of the patient and should be applied on a case-by-case basis.